Platopedia/platopedia.github.io/groups/artrade/ticket.md

   const panel = document.querySelector(".ticket-panel");
   panel.innerHTML = `
     <div style="text-align:center;">
       Your trade request has been submitted.
-Join the group linked below to stay informed; we'll notify you there once a merchant accepts your trade.
+Please save the ticket ID below and keep it private.
+If your trade is accepted, an Artrade Merchant will add you using the Plato link you provided and present the ID to confirm their identity as a verified member of our team.
     </div>
   `;
   document.addEventListener("DOMContentLoaded", ()=>{